Snowflake-Labs/sfguide-build-ai-app-using-nvidia-snowpark-container-services/README.md

 ```

 ##### Model Generator Explained

-Follow these 5 important steps
+It does these important steps
-1. Create Folders to download model from huggingface and a folder for storing the generated model.
+1. Create Folders to download model from huggingface and a folder to store the model generated.
 2. Git Clone llm model to Blockstorage folder
 3. Generate new model that is shrunk for A10G(GPU_NV_M) into the Blockstorage folder
 4. Create Soft links of the "ensemble" and "trt_llm" folders to the root /model-store folder.